-- (1) If an ADU is constructed with a new single-family home, a separate utility connection directly between the ADU and the utility and payment of the normal connection fee and capacity charge for a new dwelling are required. - (2) Except as described in subsection (b)(1) of this Section, converted ADUs on a single-family lot that are created under Section 21.85.040(a)(1) above are not required to have a new or separate utility connection directly between the ADU and the utility.
-Nor is a connection fee or capacity charge required. - (3) Except as described in subsection (b)(1) of this Section, all ADUs that are not covered by subsection (b)(2) of this Section require a new, separate utility connection directly between the ADU and the utility. - (i) The connection is subject to a connection fee or capacity charge that is proportionate to the burden created by the ADU based on either the floor area or the number of drainage-fixture units (DFU) values, as defined by the Uniform Plumbing Code, upon the water or sewer system. - (ii) The portion of the fee or charge that is charged by the City may not exceed the reasonable cost of providing this service.
+- (1) If an ADU is constructed with a new single-family home, a separate utility connection directly between the ADU and the utility and payment of the normal connection fee and capacity charge for a new dwelling are required. - (2) Except as described in subsection § 21.85.070(b)(1), converted ADUs on a single-family lot that are created under subsection § 21.85.040(a)(1) above are not required to have a new or separate utility connection directly between the ADU and the utility.
+Nor is a connection fee or capacity charge required. - (3) Except as described in subsection § 21.85.070(b)(1), all ADUs that are not covered by subsection § 21.85.070(b)(2) require a new, separate utility connection directly between the ADU and the utility. - (i) The connection is subject to a connection fee or capacity charge that is proportionate to the burden created by the ADU based on either the floor area or the number of drainage-fixture units (DFU) values, as defined by the Uniform Plumbing Code, upon the water or sewer system. - (ii) The portion of the fee or charge that is charged by the City may not exceed the reasonable cost of providing this service.

-21.85.080 Nonconforming Zoning Code Conditions, Building Code Violations, and Unpermitted Structures.
+§ 21.85.080.
+Nonconforming Zoning Code Conditions, Building Code Violations, and Unpermitted Structures.

-- (a) Generally.
-The City will not deny an ADU or JADU application due to a nonconforming zoning condition, building code violation, or unpermitted structure on the lot that does not present a threat to the public health and safety and that is not affected by the construction of the ADU or JADU. - (b) Unpermitted ADUs constructed before 2018. - (1) Permit to Legalize.
-As required by state law, the City may not deny a permit to legalize an existing but unpermitted ADU that was constructed before January 1, 2018, if denial is based on either of the following grounds: - (i) The ADU violates applicable building standards, or - (ii) The ADU does not comply with the state ADU law (Gov. Code § 65852.2) or this ADU ordinance (Chapter 21.85).
+(a) Generally.
+The City will not deny an ADU or JADU application due to a nonconforming zoning condition, building code violation, or unpermitted structure on the lot that does not present a threat to the public health and safety and that is not affected by the construction of the ADU or JADU.

+(b) Unpermitted ADUs and JADUs constructed before 2020.

+(1) Permit to Legalize.
+As required by state law, the City may not deny a permit to legalize an existing but unpermitted ADU or JADU that was constructed before January 1, 2020, if denial is based on either of the following grounds: